Shou/Hipster-ws/README.md

 Hipster-ws
 ==========

-A workspace indicator much like the ones you find in tiling window managers, for the hipster pseudo-NEET scum who loves retro looks.
+A GNOME Shell workspace indicator much like the ones you find in tiling window managers, for the hipster pseudo-NEET scum who loves retro looks.

 <img src=http://a.pomf.se/9Tx7.png /> (Haskell logo not included)

-Something of note is that it works along with the "Status title bar" extension.
+Something worth noting is that it works along with the "Status title bar" extension.

 ## Styling